 Remember, you're responsible for not only your health but for that of the whole community.
 Living in isolation isn't easy (tens of millions of Chinese citizens have been in lockdown for over a month!), so prepare yourself by getting the books you always wanted to read, or finally plan the project you've been procrastinating on for months.
 You could also start the new diet you always planned to (check our calorie deficit calculator and body fat calculator).

 It turns out that staying at home really does help!
 Use this social distancing calculator to explore their results and hopefully gain a better understanding on why staying at home is so important.

 The social distancing calculator - COVID-19

 We simulate 1,000 outbreaks with seven parameters that are directly connected to the virus itself, the actions taken by the government, and your own decisions.
 You can specify these to your liking.
 We treat an outbreak as controlled if the number of cumulative cases is below 5,000, and there are no new infections 12 weeks after the initial cases.
 You can set:

 - Initial cases - number of people in the newly detected outbreak.
 For COVID-19, the number of infected people at Wuhan market was about 20.

 - Reproduction number R₀ - the expected number of people directly infected by one case.
 For COVID-19, it's probably between 1.4 and 3.8.

 - Transmission before symptoms - the percentage of infected people that can still spread the disease even though they don't have any symptoms yet due to incubation period of a virus.
-For COVID-19, more that 10% of patients are infected by somebody who has the virus but does not yet have symptoms.
+For COVID-19, are infected by somebody who has the virus but does not yet have symptoms.